sebastianczech/k8s-oci/README.md

 ```
 echo "my_public_ip = \"`curl -s ifconfig.co`/32\"" 2> /dev/null 1>> terraform.tfvars
 ```

+Last input, public SSH key, you can get e.g. from file ``~/.ssh/id_rsa.pub"`` on local machine or generate new keys for SSH, if you don't have it.

 At the end whole configuration can be provisioned by command: